 Blue Mountains New South Wales, Australia Travel Guide

-Budget-friendly dormitory beds or private rooms, ideal for solo travelers or those on a tight budget.
-Communal kitchens and common areas for a sociable environment.
+Budget-friendly dormitory beds or rooms for yourself, ideal for solo travelers or those if you're on a budget.
+Shared kitchens and common areas for a sociable environment.

-Common along major roads.
+Common along highways.
 These are convenient, often budget to mid-range stays with basic amenities, free parking, and road access.

 Charming, often heritage-listed properties.
 These provide a personalized, intimate experience with unique decor, home-cooked breakfasts, and attentive hosts.